Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/bossroom-actions.md

 <ImageSwitcher
 lightImageSrc="/sequence_diagrams/BossRoomExamples/RPCFlowExample_ArcherVolley.png?text=LightMode"
 darkImageSrc="/sequence_diagrams/BossRoomExamples/RPCFlowExample_ArcherVolley_Dark.png?text=DarkMode"/>
 <figcaption>The archer's volley takes multiple steps.
 First on click, the client will show a circle VFX tracking the mouse.
 That FX isn't networked and client side only.
-Then on click, the client will send an Rpc to the server.
+Then on click, the client will send an RPC to the server.
 The server will then apply it's gameplay logic, update the imp's health (tracked by NetworkVariables) and trigger a Client RPC to play the volley animation on all clients.</figcaption>
 </figure>

 <!-- TODO add volley video -->